 Revenue Recognition.
 Revenues from the transportation of natural gas are recognized when the service is provided.
 Revenues related to these services provided but not yet billed are estimated each month.
 These estimates are generally based on contract data, regulatory information and preliminary throughput and allocation measurements.
 Final bills for the current month are billed and collected in the following month.
 Differences between actual and estimated revenues are immaterial.

-Customers accounting for 10% or more of revenues during 2015, 2014 and 2013 are as follows:
+Customers accounting for 10% or more of revenues during 2016, 2015 and 2014 are as follows:

-% es
+% of Revenues

-Customer 2015 2014 2013
+Customer 2016 2015 2014

-Florida Power & Light Company 52% 52% 52%
+Nextera Energy, Inc 52% 52% 52%

-Duke Energy Florida, Inc (a) 34 30 29
+Duke Energy Florida, Inc 34 34 30